Mini Champagne 6-Packs Are Here To Make Summer Even Better

 Advertisement

-The Share Pack, according to Cosmopolitan.com, comes with six adorable bottles that hold 187 milliliters of champers — for comparison, most standard champagne flutes hold about 177 milliliters.
+The Share Pack, according to Cosmopolitan.com, comes with six adorable bottles that hold 187 millilitres of champers — for comparison, most standard champagne flutes hold about 177 millilitres.
 Specifically, each mini bottle comes filled with Moët & Chandon’s classic Imperial Brut.
-So now, instead of bringing a six-pack of beer to your friend's backyard barbecue, you could opt for something way more fancy .
-While that's definitely an surefire way to get the party started, you should probably only do it if it's a really good friend's party because the six-pack costs $100.
+So now, instead of bringing a six-pack of beer to your friend's barbecue, you could opt for something way more fancy .
+While that's definitely an surefire way to get the party started, you should probably only do it if it's a really good friend's party because the six-pack costs $100 in the US (UK release TBC).
 Moët is always going to cost a lot even if it's in a smaller package, so maybe think long and hard about who you're sharing the share pack with.

 In addition to the six baby-sized bottles, the share pack comes with with golden flute toppers, Cosmo reports.
 With the attachable flute toppers, you can sip straight from the bottle without messing up your lipstick.
 Even with the big price tag attached, mini Moët are cute enough to keep proving that tiny is always captivating.